Showing posts with label #Bible. Show all posts

 It’s for this same reason I’m writing about them here.
 They exist.
 Deal with ’em.

 How can they defend this behavior?
 Meh; they don’t even try.
-They just figure it’s their duty as good Christian inerrantists to delete the discrepancies, lest antichrists use the discrepancies against them.
-How they did it—yet can claim any degree whatsoever of intellectual honesty—is by moving ’em to the footnotes.
-When 2 Kings 8.26 says Ahaziah ben Jehoshaphat became king at 22 years old, but 2 Chronicles 22.2 says he was 42, the NIV makes ’em both say 22, and include this footnote in 2 Chronicles:
+They just figure it’s their duty as good Christian inerrantists to delete the discrepancies, lest antichrists use the discrepancies against us.
+How they did it—yet can claim any degree whatsoever of intellectual honesty—is by sliding ’em downward, into the footnotes.
+When 2 Kings 8.26 says Ahaziah ben Jehoshaphat became king at 22 years old, but 2 Chronicles 22.2 says he was 42, the NIV makes ’em both say 22, then includes this footnote in 2 Chronicles:

 Some Septuagint manuscripts and Syriac (see also 2 Kings 8:26); Hebrew forty-two